zalando/postgres-operator/docs/developer.md

 ## Unit tests with Mocks and K8s Fake API

-When ever possible you should rely on leveraging proper mocks and K8s fake client that allows full fledged testing of K8s objects in your unit tests.
+Whenever possible you should rely on leveraging proper mocks and K8s fake client that allows full fledged testing of K8s objects in your unit tests.

 To enable mocks, a code annotation is needed:
 [Mock code gen annotation](https://github.com/zalando/postgres-operator/blob/master/pkg/util/volumes/volumes.go#L3)